-- Normal: Notes will turn on when a key is pressed and turn off when the key is released. - Legato: Pressing a key will turn the note on.
-The key will continue playing when released.
-When the next key is pressed, the previous key will turn off and the new key will turn on. - Toggle: Notes will turn on when a key is pressed and stay on until the key is pressed again. - Hold: Allows toggling between Normal and Legato mode using the Select key. - When a preset set to Hold mode is first selected, the 12 Step will be in Legato mode indicated by the Select LED flashing.
+- Normal: Notes will turn on when a key is pressed and turn off when the key is released. - Legato: Notes will turn on when a key is pressed and continue playing when released.
+When another key is pressed, the previous notes will turn off and the new key's notes will turn on. - Toggle: Notes will turn on when a key is pressed and stay on until the key is pressed again. - Hold: Allows toggling between Normal and Legato mode using the Select key. - When a preset set to Hold mode is first selected, the 12 Step will be in Legato mode indicated by the Select LED flashing.
 Quickly tapping the Select key will switch the board over to Normal mode all currently active notes will turn off and the Select LED will stop flashing.